p80-ch/mysql-event-emitter/README.md

 # mysql-event-emitter
-A mysql / mariadb change emitter.
+A mysql / mariadb event emitter.

 _For now it will only tell you \*that\* something changed - not what changed._